EnviroDIY/ModularSensors/README.md

 The modem does not behave quite the same as all the other sensors do, though.
 Setup must be done with the '''setupModem(...)''' function; the normal '''setup()''' function does not do anything.
 The '''sleep()''' and '''powerDown()''' functions also do not work, the modem will only go off with the '''off()''' function.

+Note for GPRSBee modems: To start the modem you will need to power the logger board off, connect the battery to the logger board, and finally attach the modem to the logger board.
+Then you may power the board and run your sketch.
+We have found that attaching a GPRSBee modem to power in a different sequence results in the modem reporting zero signal strength.
+Note, the Mayfly connected to a computer via USB does not supply sufficient power to the GPRSBee.
+If the community finds this true for other modems, please let us know.

 ### <a name="DIYlogger"></a>Additional Functions Available for a LoggerEnviroDIY Object:
 These functions attach a modem and set up the required registration token and sampling feature UUID for the EnviroDIY web streaming data loader API.  **All three** functions must be called before calling any of the other EnviroDIYLogger functions.
 You *must* also add the correct variable UUID's to the constructors for each variable you are using.
 All of the UUID and token values can be obtained after registering at http://data.envirodiy.org/.